OWASP/raider/docs/tutorials/reddit.rst

 then :ref:`Grep <operations_grep>` the response for the string "WRONG_OTP" in case we gave the wrong multi-factor authentication code.
-If it matches, **Raider** will go to the ``initialization`` stage starting the authentication from a clean state again.
+If it matches, **Raider** will go to the ``initialization`` Flow starting the authentication from a clean state again.

 We will define this stage later in this tutorial.
 If the string "WRONG_OTP" isn't found, **Raider** will quit with the error message